Energy Efficiency Grants for Seniors

 - Available for primary and some secondary residences

 Important for Seniors: These are tax credits, not grants.
 You need to owe federal income tax to benefit.
 If you don’t owe taxes, these credits won’t help you.
 However, non-refundable credits can be carried forward to future years if you expect to owe taxes later.
+The clean energy credit overview shows how the 30% credit can pair with rebates for bigger savings.

 State-Specific Energy Assistance Programs